-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The GS model of learning (STARS) provides a consistency of approach across year groups.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ê The GS model of learning (STARS) provides a consistency of approach across year groups.
 Genuine, memorable learning opportunities to heighten pupils' level of engagement.
 Consistently high expectations of behaviour for learning.
 High aspirations for all pupils.
 Flexible groupings informed by daily assessments.
 Classroom culture which encourages risk taking and celebrates mistakes.
 Clear WALT (Learning intention) and differentiated success criteria is displayed.
 Embedded opportunities for talk and collaboration.
 Gwinear School was previously awarded Dyslexia Friendly Status: dyslexia friendly teaching and learning strategies are used throughout the school to ensure the progress of all pupils.
-Careful planning ensures subjects are taught in a clear way with regular classroom.
-Additional adult support in classes to heighten outcomes for all pupils.
-Technology to support the recording of learning - Clicker, Ipads, scribes.
-Class teachers/TAs work with small groups to: 1.
+Careful planning ensures subjects are taught in a clear way with regular ✓ Class teachers and TAs share information about pupils to ensure that needs can be met in the class room. ✓ Class teachers discuss lesson plans with TAs before the start of lessons. ✓ TAs make notes about pupil achievement, as the lessons progress, to feedback to the teacher. ✓ Teachers and TAs are involved in the planning of 'catch up' sessions, which are monitored closely, ensuring progress is made and learning is used within the classroom. ✓ Additional adult support in classes to heighten outcomes for all pupils. ✓ Technology to support the recording of learning - Clicker, Ipads, scribes. ✓ Class teachers/TAs work with small groups to: 1.
 Ensure understanding 2.
-Accelerate progress Pupils are provided with personalised and highly differentiated teaching and learning experiences that are continuously monitored and adapted.
+Accelerate progress 3.
+Keep pupils on task 4.
+Foster confidence and self-esteem / social and emotional well-being. ✓ 10 hours of additional 1 to 1 tuition for pupils entitled to pupil premium Pupils are provided with personalised and highly differentiated teaching and learning experiences that are continuously monitored and adapted.
 One-to-one support is in place for any pupil with a Statement of Special Need or an Educational health Care plan.
 One-to-one support for these children is not continuous: support is provided for the pupil's most vulnerable times but opportunities are also provided to encourage independence.
 Where there is no Statement or EHC Plan, pupils are supported 1:1 where possible and in small groups at other times.
 They will also be encouraged to work as part of the whole class as often as possible, with specific resources/methods of recording/visual aids to enable access.
 Advice is sought from external professionals where appropriate.
 Educational Psychologist Speech and Language Hearing and vision support repetition and opportunities to practise learning.

-Different learning styles (auditory, visual, tactile and kinaesthetic) are represented in planning.
-Activities are planned to match individual learning styles.
-Planning is differentiated to meet all levels of learning.

-Pupil's work is marked using 'wow' and 'now' comments, making next steps very clear.
-Learning marked daily to inform the learning for the following day.
-Pupils are given time to respond to teacher's marking.
-Pupils systematically reflect on their own learning using a traffic light system.

-A consistency of routine across the school.

-Positive behaviour management strategies.

-Key vocabulary for literacy and numeracy is permanently on display in classrooms.

-Literacy and Numeracy working walls are permanently displayed to support children's current learning.

-Topic related vocabulary is displayed as appropriate.

-A range of resources are easily accessible in each classroom.
-Ideas/information is recorded in different ways.

-Pupils are rewarded for making positive choices in weekly celebration assemblies and whole class rewards.
+- Different learning styles (auditory, visual, tactile and kinaesthetic) are represented in planning.
+Activities are planned to match individual learning styles. - Planning is differentiated to meet all levels of learning. - Pupil's work is marked using 'wow' and 'now' comments, making next steps very clear.
+Learning marked daily to inform the learning for the following day. - Pupils are given time to respond to teacher's marking.
+Pupils systematically reflect on their own learning using a traffic light system. - A consistency of routine across the school. - Positive behaviour management strategies. - Key vocabulary for literacy and numeracy is permanently on display in classrooms. - Literacy and Numeracy working walls are permanently displayed to support children's current learning. - Topic related vocabulary is displayed as appropriate. - ✓ A range of resources are easily accessible in each classroom. - Ideas/information is recorded in different ways. - Pupils are rewarded for making positive choices in weekly celebration assemblies and whole class rewards.